jtrudeau/arduinogitresource2025/STUDENT_GUIDE.md

 - Use `git --help` for general help
 - Use `git <command> --help` for help with a specific command
 - Refer to the resources in the main README.md
+- When all else fails ask an LLM for help but do not rely on it as a primary source of help to do the work!

 ## Common Issues